PotOfCoffee2Go/simply-trello/README.md

         token: 'yourToken'
     };

-Open a command window in the home directory you put simply-trello.
+Open a command window in `./node_modules/simply-trello` directory you installed simply-trello.

-* Type `npm install`
 * Type `node example.js`

 Browse to [https://trello.com](https://trello.com) and you should see a `Simply Trello API Example` board in your list of Trello boards.
+The console will display the requests and responses with Trello.

 ## Boards, Lists, and Cards